Das Gedicht: Public Debates on Poetry

 While many poetry magazines are purely interested in the art form, without reflecting its role in society, the circle associated with DAS GEDICHT has emphasized the public status of poetic expression from the beginning.
 The editors of the very first edition in 1993, for example, supplemented the volume with additional material on 'Poems and the Stasi.'Stasi-Spitzel in Darmstadt.
 Artikel, Darmstädter Echo, October 4th, 1993 The volume contained the first Stasi files on literary figures to be published freely.

 In cooperation with the literary scholar Ulrich Johannes Beil, DAS GEDICHT initiated a widely followed debate on, "Is there such a thing as a European poem?"Die lyrische Existenz.
 Feuilleton, Süddeutsche Zeitung, 31.
 Oktober / 1.
 November 1997.
-Alongside translations from English, Spanish, or Classical Greek authors, the magazine regularly features German-language poetry from outside Germany, such as Austrian, Swiss, and Luxembourgian poetry.
+Alongside translations from English, Spanish, or Classical Greek authors, the magazine regularly features German-language poetry from outside Germany, such as Austrian, Swiss, and Luxembourgish poetry.
 DAS GEDICHT has also often been the root of productive altercations among aesthetic positions and has facilitated debate among poets.
 Looking at the question – short poem or long poem – many prominent German poets engaged in critical exchange within the realm of the magazine: Durs Grünbein, Walter Höllerer, and Jürgen Becker.Voll im Trend.
 Feuilleton.
 Süddeutsche Zeitung, September 6th 1996: "Mit dieser Debatte dürfte sich die Zeitschrift wohl endgültig zum Forum aktuellen Denkens über Gedichte entwickeln und einigen Wind in die Behäbigkeit der Schreibenden bringen.
 Denn wie meint der Lyriker Senocak in seiner Antwort richtig: Dichter flüchten sich zunehmend in Nischen.
 Das tut weder ihrer Poesie noch ihrem Portemonnaie gut."
 The critic and member of the Group 47, Joachim Kaiser, dedicated a larger portion of his radio broadcast, in order to give this debate a national audience.